 São Roque / Santo António / Prainha do Norte

 The north deserves its own reading.
-It can pay off a lot on more open days, but it remains sensitive to wind and the coastal behavior on the northern side of the island.
+It can be very rewarding on more open days, but it remains sensitive to wind and to the coastal behavior of the island’s northern side.

 SOUTH